-Since a large part of our writing service includes ghostwriting and rewriting for businesses and marketers, this page includes links to samples of our work.
+Since a large part of our writing service includes ghostwriting and rewriting for businesses and marketers this page includes links to samples of my work.

 If you’re a marketer or business owner you’re aware of the importance of online marketing.
 Statistics show that customers rely heavily on internet searches to find needed or desired products and services.